coconut flour

 Health Benefits

-• Gluten-free, making it suitable for those with celiac disease or gluten sensitivity.
+• Gluten-free alternative, suitable for individuals with celiac disease or gluten sensitivity.

-• Can aid in weight management due to its high fiber and protein content.
+• May help lower LDL (bad) cholesterol levels due to its high fiber content.

 Storage Tips